mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips-2.md

 We consider the following game -- a simple model for turnip selling in Animal Crossing.
 Let $P\_1, \ldots, P\_n$ be iid random variables.
 At each time $t=1, 2, \ldots, n$ the player is offered the opportunity to sell all the turnips they have for a price of $P\_i$.
 If the player accepts this offer then the game ends and the player ends with a revenue of
 $P\_i$, if the player refuses then they move to the next time period.
-If the turnips are not sold on or before time $n$ then the turnips spoil and the player walks away with nothing.
+If the turnips are not sold at or before time $n$ then the turnips spoil and the player walks away with nothing.

 Last time we considered the special case that the $P\_i$ are iid uniform on $[0,1]$, and considered the following